 As I sat on the patio waiting for dinner the evening I was at the resort, a dust cloud stirred on the horizon.
 As it drew closer to the resort, I realized the dust was from the wild horses that still roam the land.
 It’s not just anywhere you can sit in a AAA Four Diamond resort and watch wild horses run by, the sun outlining them against the desert landscape.

-Sheraton Wild Horse Pass Resort and Spa
+Sheraton Grand at Wild Horse Pass

 5594 W. Wild Horse Pass Boulevard